LangArthur/Smort/README.md

 # Smort
 An AI engine created to apply knowledge from the book AI for games (third Edition) by Ian Millington.
+(Work in progress, a proper readme will come in future)

 # Requirements
 libglu1-mesa-dev